-The conclusions of the 2011 Five-Year Review are that:
+The 2011 Five-Year Review concluded that:

 2. The remedy implemented at the marine area of the Site is not protective because DDT concentrations in sediment, water and biota remain a potential exposure risk to human health and the environment.
-Fishermen and their families may be exposed to contaminants when fish or other edible biota from the Lauritzen Channel are consumed.
+Fishermen and their families may be exposed to contaminants if fish or other edible biota from the Lauritzen Channel are consumed.
 The updated State of California fish advisory warns against consumption of any fish from the Lauritzen Channel.

 Cleanup Results to Date

 Since 1997, the removal of contaminated soils and sediments has greatly reduced the potential for exposure to pesticide contaminants from the United Heckathorn site.
 However, unacceptable levels of DDT and dieldrin remain in the waters and sediments of Lauritzen Channel.
 EPA is in the process of preparing a focused feasibility study to address the remaining contamination.
 In October 2012, EPA installed a flap gate on the storm water outfall in the Lauritzen Channel to prevent DDT and dieldrin-contaminated sediment from moving in and out of the system during high tide.

 Potentially Responsible Parties

 Potentially responsible parties (PRPs) refers to companies that are potentially responsible for generating, transporting, or disposing of the hazardous waste found at the site.

 In 1996, EPA entered into four Consent Decrees with various PRPs to address cleanup of the site.
 The major PRPs are Levin Richmond Terminal Corporation, Shell International, and Montrose Chemical Corporation.